EDUC5467 Teaching English to Speakers of Other Languages (TESOL) Curriculum I

 - Typically this unit is assessed in the following ways: (1) a series of lesson plans; (2) a learning program; and (3) professional conduct.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the a series of lesson plans, a learning program, and professional conduct components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a series of lesson plans, a learning program, and professional conduct components.

 Supplementary assessment is not available in this unit.